Capital to Coast is owned, organised, and delivered by Canberra Runners.

 Runners to provide assistance

 If a runner is in serious difficulty on the course, the next runner is to stop and provide assistance.
-The following runner is to proceed to the nearest race official and alert the race team that assistance is required.
+The following runner is to proceed to the nearest race official to alert the race team that assistance is required.
 Runners providing assistance to a runner in distress will have their time adjusted to reflect lost time.

 Health and safety

-The Race Director (and his/her delegates) have the authority to remove any runner from the race if they feel that the continued participation of the runner presents a significant risk to the health and safety of the runner, other participants, event staff, other members of the event support or entourage, or the general public.
+The Race Director (and delegates) have the authority to remove any runner from the race if they feel that the continued participation of the runner presents a significant risk to the health and safety of the runner, other participants, event staff, other members of the event support or entourage, or the general public.